 Free tutoring with dedicated tutors.

 The program is open to 2018-19 high school seniors with a 3.0-3.5 GPA wo are interested in attending the CSULB College of Engineering in 2019.
 To apply, submit a Future Girls @ The Beach Mentoring Program Application and upload a personal statement and unofficial transcript.
+Applications are currently closed.

 Women Engineers @ the Beach, co-produced with the CSULB Society of Women Engineers chapter, inspires young women to pursue engineering careers.
 Each semester, 200-400 female students from Southern California high schools, visit the CSULB College of Engineering to meet faculty, gain hands-on experience, and tour the engineering labs.

 The U.S. is in critical need of trained technology professionals to join the workforce.
 According to the President's Council of Advisors on Science & Technology, the U.S. must increase the number of STEM graduates by 34 percent to meet the increased demand for STEM graduates.